SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Send the list (including the alternates) to the SIGPLAN Vice Chair for their comments and approval (one year prior to the meeting).
-Make arrangements for the Program Committee meeting: place (if physical) and time.
+At least one year prior to the meeting, send the list (including the alternates) to the SIGPLAN Vice Chair for comments and approval by the SIGPLAN Executive Committee.
+At the same time, make arrangements for the Program Committee meeting: place (if physical) and time.
 After SIGPLAN approval of PC members, invite the people on the list to serve.
-Explain what is expected of them, and any [policy decisions](/Resources/Policies/Review).
+Explain what is expected of them, and any
+[policy decisions](/Resources/Policies/Review).
 Give them the date for the PC meeting.